 by Texas Homesteader ~

 Aaaaahhhhh the holidays!
-It’s one of my favorite times.
+They’re some of my favorite times.
 The friends & family, the food, the fun!

 It’s wonderful to gather together around a festive table and enjoy the delights of the season.
 There are homemade casseroles, side dishes, dressing, gravy and of course my favorite – roasted turkey.